 “The Universe Does Not Care About Your Purpose”

 It’s a title which, factual or not, isn’t particularly inviting.
-It doesn’t scream uplifting! or empowering! does it?
-No one really wants to hear that their life has no purpose and that even if it did the universe doesn’t give a sh*t about it.
-Especially someone like me who genuinely believes in the power of the universe.
-I’ve never prescribed to one sole religion; I was raised with Christian values, had a very Catholic grandmother, went to an Anglican school, and have recently been resonating with Buddhism after discovering meditation a couple of years ago.
-So I don’t pray to a ‘God’ but I do speak to the universe from time to time and I believe it listens.
+It doesn’t scream Uplifting!
+Empowering!
+No one really wants to hear that their life has no purpose and that even if it did the Universe doesn’t give a sh*t about it.
+Especially someone like me who genuinely believes in the power of the Universe.
+I’ve never prescribed to one sole religion; I was raised with Christian values, had a Catholic grandmother, went to an Anglican school, and have recently resonated with Buddhism after discovering meditation a couple of years ago.
+So I don’t pray to a God but I do speak to the Universe from time to time and I believe that it listens.

 Or maybe we crave purpose because we crave control.
 There are very few things we truly have control over in our lives and having a sense of purpose feels solid.
-It’s something we can focus our attention on and it can feel concrete, or at least this author thinks so, “Purpose springs from our longing for permanence in an ever-changing universe.
-It is a reaction to the universes indifference to us.”
+It’s something we can focus our attention on and it feels concrete, or at least this author thinks so, “Purpose springs from our longing for permanence in an ever-changing Universe.
+It is a reaction to the Universe’s indifference to us.”
 Although I don’t know if I completely agree with that.
 The author said that “in the grand scheme of things, you and I are enormously insignificant“, but that is categorically untrue and here’s why:

-And that’s where the author and I start to find some common ground, “An indifferent universe teaches us that this life matters and that we are responsible for it.”
-The universe is not indifferent to you, but it doesn’t dictate your fate either – you do.
-Love and friendship, war and conflict, are all self-inflicted.”
-What you put out into the universe, you we will get back.
+And that’s where the author and I start to find some common ground, “An indifferent Universe teaches us that this life matters and that we are responsible for it.”
+The Universe is not indifferent to you, but it doesn’t dictate your fate either – you do.
+Love and friendship, war and conflict, are all self-inflicted.
+What you put out into the Universe, you will get back.